Tap the text to show or hide reading controls.

 A bit of a hassle, but I’ll have to put up with it.

-When Yujin glared, the Hunters averted their gazes.
+When Yujin glared, the Hunters looked away.

 It’s not as if hiding it would keep it hidden, anyway.